pantheon-systems/documentation/source/docs/articles/sites/settings/add-a-credit-card-to-a-site.md

 ## Add a Card and Select a Plan
 1. From your User Dashboard, choose the site you want to add a card to.
 2. Select **Billing**.
 3. Choose a plan.
 Depending on the plan you choose, you'll get access to additional features like adding a custom domain name to your site, or for Pro accounts and higher, adding SSL and more.
 For more information on plans and features, see [Pricing](https://pantheon.io/pricing).

-4. Enter the credit card information, and click **Update Billing**.
+4. Invite someone to pay for the site or enter the credit card information, and click **Update Billing**.

 ![select a plan and add credit card](/source/docs/assets/images/select-a-plan-and-billing.png)